dalikewara/ayapingping-go/structure/src/library/README.md

-- In this package, you create functions to help you do some common tasks
+- In this package, you create packages to help you do some common tasks
 - Provide reusable packages for your application
 - You may call any functions inside this package from anywhere